 What’s the best therapy for autism?

-ABA also known as Applied Behavior Analysis is the only scientifically validated treatment for individuals on the autism spectrum.
-Anyone can use applied behavior analysis to increase socially significant behaviors or to decrease the future frequency of an unwanted behavior.
+ABA, also known as Applied Behavior Analysis, is the only scientifically validated treatment for individuals on the autism spectrum.
+Anyone can use applied behavior analysis to increase socially significant behaviors or decrease the future frequency of an unwanted behavior.